Frequently Asked Questions: Travel Insurance

 - Your cancellation coverage takes effect at 12:01 am on the day following your purchase.

-- Your coverage ends when you arrive home from your tour.
+- Your coverage ends when you arrive home from your trip.

 I have elderly parents.
-Does the Travel Protection Plan cover me if I need to cancel?
+Does the Comprehensive Travel Protection Plan cover me if I need to cancel?

 Yes.
 You are covered if you need to cancel your trip due to the illness/death of an immediate family member.
 An immediate family member is considered to be your or your traveling companion’s dependent, spouse, child, spouse’s child, son/daughter-in-law, parent(s), sibling(s), grandparent(s), grandchild, stepbrother/sister, stepparent(s), parent(s)-in-law, brother/sister-in-law, aunt, uncle, niece, nephew, guardian, domestic partner, foster child or ward.